pfheatwole/thesis/source/formalization.rst

 Subtask breakdown
 =================

-The motivation question is "how to predict the current wind field given observations of previous wind configurations?"
+The motivating question is "how to predict the current wind field given observations of previous wind configurations?"
 Before you can build a model for the current wind field, you need to estimate the previous wind fields.
 Estimating the previous wind fields requires observations of each field, which